6. Contamination control

 Design

 Glass, ceramics and other brittle materials must be removed from product areas, wherever this is possible.
-Where these materials can’t be avoided, they must be protected to prevent them from breaking.

 Risk assessment